jax-ml/jax/docs/new_docs/101/random.md

 generator that updates itself between calls.
 JAX has no such generator, and no hidden update.
 Randomness in JAX is driven by **keys**: ordinary immutable array values that you pass around explicitly.
-Every function in {mod}`jax.random` is a pure, deterministic function of its key argument — call it twice with the same key and you get the same number twice, by design.
+Every function in {mod}`jax.random` is a pure, deterministic function of its key argument: call it twice with the same key and you get the same number twice, by design.

-It's tempting to describe keys as "the generator state made explicit", but that undersells the shift: there is no state *anywhere* in this design.
-Nothing advances, nothing mutates.
-A key is a value, sampling is a function of that value, and getting fresh randomness means deriving fresh key values.
-This page covers why JAX works this way and the small set of habits for working with keys well.

 ## Why not a global generator?